Skip to main content

 “A weight-loss journal is a personal record-keeping tool used to track various aspects of someone’s weight-loss journey,” said Matthew Landry, PhD, RDN, assistant professor of population health and disease prevention at the University of California, Irvine.

-Tracking your goals, meals, and moods can help you become more aware of your eating habits, triggers, and progress.
+Tracking your goals, meals, and moods can support weight loss by helping you become more aware of your eating habits, triggers, and progress.
+Research suggests that for people trying to lose weight, keeping a journal can help them change their habits and behaviors.

 1. DIY bullet journal

-Bullet journals are a sort of cross between a journal and a to-do list.
-As a weight-loss journal, they can help you organize and track your goals.
+Think of a bullet journal as a cross between a journal and a to-do list.
+As a weight-loss tool, a bullet journal can help you organize and track your goals.
 You can record everything from fitness and weight goals to food choices.
 Bullet journals allow you to get creative and give yourself positive feedback about your progress.

 2. Goal setting

 It’s helpful to set realistic and actionable goals.
-Work on setting goals for things you can control, like food choices, activities, and new habits that can improve your well-being, rather than things you can’t control, like the numbers on the scale.
+Work on setting goals for things you can control.
+Examples are food choices, activities, and new habits that can improve your well-being.

 “A goal of losing 10 pounds is not actionable,” Landry said.
 “The actions that get you there are eating three servings of vegetables a day or working out three times a week.”
 These are examples of actionable goals.

-When you plan meals and snacks, you’re more likely to prepare food at home, make nutritious choices, and avoid unhealthy drive-thru meals.
-In fact, people who meal plan are more likely to eat more nutritious foods and maintain a lower weight.
+When you plan meals and snacks in advance, you’re more likely to prepare food at home, make nutritious choices, and avoid unhealthy fast food or processed meals.
+In fact, people who plan their meals are more likely to eat more nutritious foods and maintain a lower weight than people who don’t plan their meals.

 GoodRx icon